filippotessaro/servermaze/README.md

 ### Getting a Token

 Send a `POST` request to `http://localhost:8080/api/authenticate` with test user parameters as `x-www-form-urlencoded`.
+Or open the file  `client.html` situated in the Folder `client`

 ```
   {